mklaiber/space-kiosk-telegram/README.md

 `/get`: Current amount on the debit-system.

 `/remove` : Removes manual amount from the debit-system.

+`/transponder` : Add your tag ID to your account.
+Can also be used to connect an existing credit to your new Account.

 `/name`: If you want to set a new name.